radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 ### What is the SFS?
 The site frequency spectrum (SFS) is a histogram of the frequencies of SNPs in a sample of individuals from a population.
 Different population histories leave characteristic signatures on the SFS.
 For example, a population that has undergone a recent bottleneck will have a reduced number of rare variants as compared to a neutrally evolving population.
 Rare variants will be lost much more rapidly than common variants under a bottleneck model.
 On the other hand, population expansion models will display an excess of rare variants with respect to a neutral model.
 In a similar fashion, selection and gene flow can leave characteristic imprints on the SFS of a population.
+A good example of how the SFS is calculated can be found on [wikipedia](https://en.wikipedia.org/wiki/Allele_frequency_spectrum).

 ![jpg](07_momi2_API_files/07_momi2_API_000_SFS.jpg)